jenkinsci/gradle-jpi-plugin/README.md

 Note that you must use the artifact only notation (append `@jar` if you're using the semicolon notation as in the example or specify `ext: 'jar'` if you're using the map-style notation).

+## Java Versions

+Jenkins 1.580+ still uses Java 7, not Java 8 (as of July 2015 anyway).
+So it makes sense to put this into your build.gradle:

+    sourceCompatibility = 1.7
+    targetCompatibility = 1.7

+Otherwise your plugin will be built by whatever JDK is available to Gradle, which may be JDK 8.
+This will lead to fatal exceptions when Jenkins tries to load your plugin on startup.

 ## Usage

 * `gradle jpi` - Build the Jenkins plugin file, which can then be